Safety around dams

 - Watch for concealed hazards.
 Floating debris can accompany water level changes, especially in shallow shoreline areas.

 - Know your boating safety.
-Don’t stand or tie/anchor your boat below a dam since rapid and unexpected changes in water flows and levels can create significant hazards.
+Don’t stand or tie/anchor your boat below a dam since rapid and unexpected changes in water flows and levels can create significant hazards such as capsizing.
 Boaters must also adhere to all regulations of the Canadian Coast Guard.

 - Think twice about ice.
 In winter, changing water levels and currents around dams and stations can cause gaps to form under the frozen surface of reservoirs and rivers.
 So avoid activities like snowmobiling, skating, cross-country skiing, ice fishing and walking on ice.